oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

     > **Tip:**
     1. If you are working on a shared ERP Cloud environment, it is recommended to use a distinct value in the filter expression under **ItemDescription**.
 For example `Lan Cable <your-initials>`.
 The value you enter is case sensitive.
 Write down this value for later use.
-    2. Please note that the filter is not mandatory, however, it does allow you to control which integration should be triggered.
-This is useful if there are multiple integrations subscribed to the PO Event in the same ERP Cloud environment.
-Without the filter expression, all integrations subscribed to the PO Event would get triggered whenever that specific event occurs.
+    2. The filter is optional; however, it lets you control which integration is triggered.
+This is useful when multiple integrations are subscribed to the PO event in the same ERP Cloud environment.
+Without the filter expression, all integrations subscribed to the PO event are triggered whenever that event occurs.

 5. Click ***Continue***.
 6. On the **Summary** page, click ***Finish***.
 7. Click ***Save*** to persist changes.
-8. Optional, Select Layout to ***Horizontal*** and click ***Save*** to apply changes.
+8. Optionally, select the ***Horizontal*** layout and click ***Save*** to apply the changes.
     ![Select Horizontal Layout](images/horizontallayout.png =30%x*)

-## Task 3: Add the FTP Adapter as invoke activity
+## Task 3: Add the FTP Adapter as an Invoke Activity

 Add the FTP Adapter invoke to the integration canvas.

 1. Hover your cursor over the arrow in the integration canvas to display the ***+*** sign.
 Click the ***+*** sign and select the **File Server** Connection created in the previous lab.
-    This invokes the FTP adapter Configuration Wizard.
+    This opens the FTP Adapter Configuration Wizard.
 2. On the **Basic Info** page, select the following values and click ***Continue***.

     | **Element**        | **Value**          |